astronomer/docs/astro/environment-variables.md

 Non-secret environment variables set in the Cloud UI are stored in a Hashicorp Vault secrets manager hosted in the Astro control plane.
 These environment variables are available in your Deployment’s Kubernetes namespace as a Kubernetes secret.

-To use retrieve environment variable values from a DAG, you have the following options:
+To retrieve environment variable values from a DAG, you have the following options:

 - Use the `os.environ` method.
 This works for most uses of the PythonOperator or Python functions.
 - If you can’t use Python or are using code that expects specific keys for environment variables, you must mount the secret environment variables using BaseOperator’s `executor_config` by providing a `pod_override`.
 See [Use secret environment variables in worker Pods](kubernetes-executor.md#use-secret-environment-variables-in-worker-pods).